cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 The first template must have the same name as the the entrypoint value, which is declared close to the top of the file.
 Under the `dag` section of the first template, it calls other templates that are defined below.
 It also contains information such as arguments to pass into each of these sections and dependencies that ensure the templates are run in the correct order.

 The fifth template uses scattering to run the analysis.
-It runs the code specified within in mutliple pods at the same time.
+It runs the code specified within in multiple pods at the same time.
 The Argo GUI helps us visualize this process.

 ![](../fig/poet-test3.PNG)